Saturn Corporation: 1990–2000: "A new kind of car company"

+In June 1992, Saturn began to export their vehicles to Taiwan, hoping that it would serve as a first step to eventually export vehicles to Japan.
+By July 1996, Saturn signed agreements with six Japanese auto companies, including Honda and Nissan, to market their vehicles in Japan.
+In July 1998, it was reported that Saturn sold around 1,400 vehicles in Japan for the past 16 months.

+By the time the Saturn brand was launched in Japan, the Japanese economy was already in a sharp decline following the 1990 collapse of the Japanese asset price bubble.
+Resultantly, the surplus was mitigated with the retooling of the right-hand-drive SW models into SWP, or station wagon postal, models, which were then sold to the United States Postal Service.

-The first Saturn model, the S-Series, was significantly successful.
+The first Saturn model, the S-Series, was initially quite successful, selling its highest recorded number of annual units in the company's history just three years after first starting sales.

 A year later, Saturn entered the Canadian market.
 In 1993, Saturn's 500,000th car, "Carla", was built.
 In May 1995, Saturn's one millionth car entered the market.
-In 1996, Saturn dealerships distributed the electric GM EV1, the first electric car released under the GM marque.
+In 1996, Saturn dealerships distributed the electric GM EV1, the first electric car released under the GM brand.
 In 1997, Saturn became the first General Motors North American vehicle to be fully built with right-hand-drive on the same assembly line as the left-hand-drive vehicles (the previous right-hand-drive GM North American vehicles were built in countries with a left-hand road rule using a knock-down kit, customized dashboard, and steering components) as it entered the Japanese market.

 In January 1999, Saturn rolled out its two millionth car.
 Also in 1999, Saturn began production of its all-new L-Series for the 2000 model year.

-By the time the Saturn brand was launched in Japan, the Japanese economy was already in a sharp decline following the 1990 collapse of the Japanese asset price bubble.